 Festival Programmer and Publicity Consultant Kathleen McInnis helps artists become career tacticians

-Kathleen McInnis teaches a Festival Strategies Workshop at TFT that emphasizes the crucial importance of participating in relevant film festivals around the world, and teaches students how to put together effective entries that will get noticed by selection committees.
-The workshop is a prime example of TFT's commitment to helping talented students chart a creatively fulfilling course through the intricacies of the entertainment industry.
+Kathleen McInnis teaches a Festival Strategies class at TFT that emphasizes the crucial importance of participating in relevant film festivals around the world, and teaches students how to put together effective entries that will get noticed by selection committees.
+The class is a prime example of TFT's commitment to helping talented students chart a creatively fulfilling course through the intricacies of the entertainment industry.

 McInnis received her B.A. in Acting/Theater at the University of Washington.
 As a film festival strategist and publicity consultant specializing in world cinema, documentary and short films, McInnis represents films at the most respected film festivals in the world including Sundance, Toronto, Berlin, Cannes and Karlovy Vary.
 For six years, she was the director of publicity and promotion, and lead film programmer for the Seattle International Film Festival.
 At the same time, she worked as a film journalist for various publications including MovieMaker magazine.
 She left the festival to pursue freelance writing and independent producing but returned in 2001 to produce the fest’s annual Fly Filmmaking Challenge and one of its entries, director Guinevere Turner’s short film “Spare Me.”
 She was festival director for the Slamdance Film Festival in 2005 and is currently the film curator and director of industry programming at Palm Springs ShortFest.
 She has also provided expert unit publicity services for such films as “The Scoundrel’s Wife” (2002), “Hard Candy” (2005) and “Fido” (2006).

 What power do festivals have — and how do you explain it to young filmmakers?